goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/3.9-advanced-inventories/README.md

 whatever means, format it as proper JSON and return it.

-But before we integrate the custom inventory script into our Tower cluster, it’s a good idea to test it on the commandline first:
+But before we integrate the custom inventory script into our Tower cluster, it’s a good idea to test it on the command line first:

   - Log in to your bastion host if you don’t still have an SSH session
     open: